-Multiple Rolls: Any linked roll of more than 360° rotation or any two unlinked rolls of any amount of rotation in the same or opposite direction.

-NAA - National Aeronautic Association: The NAA, based in Washington, D.C., is the representative of the FAI in the United States.
+- Multiple Rolls: Any linked roll of more than 360° rotation or any two unlinked rolls of any amount of rotation in the same or opposite direction. - NAA National Aeronautic Association: The NAA, based in Washington, D.C., is the representative of the FAI in the United States.
 It, in turn, delegates specific powers to various sport aviation disciplines in the USA.
-Authority for aerobatics is delegated to the IAC.

-Negative: A condition of flight when the wing's angle-of-attack is less than zero.
+Authority for aerobatics is delegated to the IAC. - NAC National Airsports Control: The organization in each FAI-member country which controls airsport competitions in that nation.
+For example, the National Aeronautic Association (NAA) is the NAC for the United States. - Negative: A condition of flight when the wing's angle-of-attack is less than zero.
 During negative flight the pilot will experience the force of gravity acting opposite of normal, i.e., in a direction from foot to head.
-Negative flight does not imply any particular attitude of the aircraft relative to the ground and is depicted in Aresti diagrams with a dashed line.

-Negative Snap Roll: Also called an "outside snap", this figure incurs negative G-forces and the wing is stalled negatively.
-(Fig 8.5.36)

-Optional Break: The optional break allows a pilot to interrupt their flight one time, without penalty, and adjust altitude before continuing the sequence.
+Negative flight does not imply any particular attitude of the aircraft relative to the ground and is depicted in Aresti diagrams with a dashed line. - Negative Snap Roll: Also called an "outside snap", this figure incurs negative G-forces and the wing is stalled negatively.
+(Fig 8.5.36) - Optional Break: The optional break allows a pilot to interrupt their flight one time, without penalty, and adjust altitude before continuing the sequence.
 Only the Contest Jury may authorize use of the optional break.
 The Jury may also remove the optional break at any time (with due notice to the pilots) if weather conditions improve.